-Startups with many traveling employees may consider this card.
+Startups with many traveling employees may consider this card from Chase.
 Stellar rewards, especially on travel-related expenses, make it a top choice for businesses on the move.

-Only some startups that launch with excellent credit scores can access this card.
+Only some startups that launch with excellent credit scores can access this Capital One card Capital One card.
 It may be a savior for those in the building phase since it caters to average credit scores and offers valuable benefits.

-With no annual fee and competitively low-interest rates, this card is a budget-friendly option for startups conscious of minimizing costs while maximizing value.
+With no annual fee and competitively low interest rates, this is a budget-friendly option for startups conscious of minimizing costs while maximizing value.

-If you’re seeking simplicity, this card offers a flat cash-back rate on all purchases.
+If you’re seeking simplicity, Ink Business Unlimited offers a flat cash-back rate on all purchases.
 It’s straightforward, no-frills, and effective for businesses that prefer uncomplicated reward structures.

-Although newer, these cards have made a mark with alluring welcome offers with benefits that cater to startups.
+Although newer, Mastercard's Startups Cards have made a mark with alluring welcome offers with benefits that cater to startups.

 Brex offers substantial credit limits without requiring a personal guarantee.
 The card rewards cater directly to startup requirements, such as SaaS subscriptions and travel.